StormFireFox1/CSE291-Project/README.md

 5. Create a new task definition using the `nfs-benchmark/server/nfs-task-definition.json` configuration file.
 6. Create a new Task using said task definition.
 7. Once the task is deployed, setup any linux host as the client and run the fio benchmark as described in steps 4 and 5 of NFS EC2 section.
-8. After benchmarking, stop atop profiling and upload logs to S3 using `util/stop-and-upload.sh` script on the server.
-To do this, SSH into the EC2 instance created and run the following command:
-    ```bash
-    $ docker ps
-    $ docker exec -it <CONTAINER-ID> /bin/bash
-    $ /usr/local/bin/stop-and-upload.sh nfs ecs
-    ```
-9. Also upload the generated fio results generated on the client using the `upload-fio.sh` script.
 8. Terminate the ECS cluster.

 ### EKS